• Search Search Please fill out this field.

 However, completely free trade in the financial markets is unlikely in our times.
 There are many supranational regulatory organizations for world financial markets, including the Basel Committee on Banking Supervision , the International Organization of Securities Commission (IOSCO) , and the Committee on Capital Movements and Invisible Transactions.

-Real-World Examples of Free Trade Agreements
+Examples of Free Trade Agreements

 The European Union is a notable example of free trade today.
 The member nations form an essentially borderless single entity for the purposes of trade, and the adoption of the euro by most of those nations smooths the way further.
-It should be noted that this system is regulated by a central bureaucracy that must manage the many trade-related issues that come up between representatives of member nations.

 U.S. Free Trade Agreements

-Collectively, these agreements mean that about half of all goods entering the U.S. come in free of tariffs, according to government figures.
+Collectively, these agreements mean that about half of all industrial goods entering the U.S. come in free of tariffs, according to government figures.
 The average import tariff on industrial goods is 2%.

 All these agreements collectively still do not add up to free trade in its most laissez-faire form.
 American special interest groups have successfully lobbied to impose trade restrictions on hundreds of imports including steel, sugar, automobiles, milk, tuna, beef, and denim.